The iPhone Xs & Xr Are Here: Take A First Look At Apple's Latest Devices

 Still, the event left many questions in the minds of users: Would prices on future iPhones continue to rise?
 Would the home button be completely phased out?
 Would we ever see an iPhone 9?

-Today, Apple CEO Tim Cook answered those questions and more when he took to the stage at Apple Park’s Steve Jobs theater to unveil the latest additions to Apple’s iPhone lineup and the newest Apple Watch.
-Ahead, a rundown of the most important product reveals made today.
+Yesterday, Apple CEO Tim Cook answered those questions and more when he took to the stage at Apple Park’s Steve Jobs theatre to unveil the latest additions to Apple’s iPhone lineup and the newest Apple Watch.
+Ahead, a rundown of the most important product reveals.
 (Want to know how to pre-order the new iPhone?
 Head to our pre-order guide to find out.)

 Advertisement